massdriver-cloud/provisioner-helm/README.md

     version: "12.1"
 ```

-To properly set these values in a Massdriver bundle, we likely would want the labels to come from [`md_metadata.default_tags`](https://docs.massdriver.cloud/bundles/development#massdriver-metadata), the `foo` value to come from params, and the `postgres` block to come from a connection.
+To properly set these values in a Massdriver bundle, we likely would want the `commonLabels` value to come from [`md_metadata.default_tags`](https://docs.massdriver.cloud/bundles/development#massdriver-metadata), the `foo` value to come from params, and the `postgres` block to come from a connection.
 That means this bundle would require a `massdriver/postgres-authentication` connection named `database`.
 Since this is a Helm chart, it will also need a `massdriver/kubernetes-cluster` connection to provide authentication to the kubernetes cluster the chart is being installed into.
 The `massdriver.yaml` file would look something like:

 ```yaml massdriver.yaml
 params: